buildo/book/book/README.md

 You have a number of strategies available:

-- you could label one side of the plug, so that it's easy for people to know how to insert it;
+- you could label one side of the plug so that it's easy for people to know how to insert it;

 - or you can put a sign next to every power outlet;